 Science helps us make sense of observable natural phenomena and to predict future occurrences.
 Phenomena should be used to help students navigate their learning.
 Phenomena are best used in classrooms to engage students in science and engineering practices as they develop their understanding of disciplinary core ideas through the lens of crosscutting concepts.
 These phenomena can operate much like landmarks on a map, helping students understand the world around them and to make sense of future sights they might see.

 Integrative learning is a habit of mind that a student builds, beginning with bridging simple connections and ideas that progress toward synthesizing and transferring learning to new and complex situations.
 Sessions with grade-appropriate examples of this continuum will illustrate how students can effectively connect, transfer, reflect, and communicate their experiences.

 Humans are curious, wondering creatures.
 Understanding how to create rich science environments that support and encourage all students’ love of science is key to "hooking" their interest in science and engaging their curiosity as lifelong learners and advocates of scientific literacy.
 Sessions will exemplify how science learning is inspired in the classroom and extends far beyond.

 Graduate Credit for 2019 Salt Lake City Area Conference

 Earn one (1) graduate-level credit in professional development through Southern Utah University course #EDPD 5010-400.
 To obtain credit, you must be registered for the Salt Lake City area conference, complete the required assignments, and pay a fee of $25 for one credit.
 An NSTA transcript is also required.
-Register for graduate-level credit by Thursday, October 10 (two weeks prior to the start of the conference) at utsta.org, and submit the required assignments by Sunday,December 1, 2019.
+Register for graduate-level credit by stopping by the Utah Science Teachers Association booth located in Hall B of the Salt Palace Convention Center or by going to utsta.org.
+Submit the required assignments by Sunday,December 1, 2019.
 Click here for complete details.